near Colchester, Essex, England

 The Shoulder of Mutton, Fordham

-The Fordham Fair is held every year on the Village Green although, this year of 2016, we plan a celebration of the Queen's 90th birthday instead.
-Seee Fordham News for details. if you fancy getting involved for forthcoming events, please send us an email.
+The Fordham Fair is held every year on the Village Green, although, in 2016, we held a celebration of the Queen's 90th birthday instead.

+if you fancy getting involved for forthcoming events, please send us an email.
 2012 was the first year for what has been named